-Opportunities for Academic and Research Libraries and Wikipedia: A Discussion paper thousands of the maps harvested from images digitised and released via the Flickr Commons in the British Library's Mechanical Curator project.
+- Geo-referencing information adds greatly to the value and usefulness of digitised maps and photographs.
+The Wikimedia Commons community has uploaded, classified and georeferenced thousands of the maps harvested from images digitised and released via the Flickr Commons in the British Library's Mechanical Curator project.
 These maps are now freely available for use and reuse via Wikimedia Commons, and many have been used to illustrate articles in Wikipedia.
-The Wikimaps Warper project has adapted the MapWarper developed for the NYPL to the Wikimedia environment allowing users to take scanned maps and add coordinates (Wikimaps, n.d).

-- The importance of creating and publishing linked data is recognised widely in library circles, offering the potential to connect entities across many collections.
+The Wikimaps Warper project has adapted the MapWarper developed for the NYPL to the Wikimedia environment allowing users to take scanned maps and add coordinates (Wikimaps, n.d). - The importance of creating and publishing linked data is recognised widely in library circles, offering the potential to connect entities across many collections.
 The potential of Wikidata to draw linked data and linked data authorities together across the world's languages and many different ontologies and taxonomies has enormous potential to support researchers around the world.
-For example, data from the Disease Ontology, an open source ontology designed to integrate biomedical data that is associated with human disease (Kibbe et. al, 2015), is contributed to Wikidata (Mitraka, et. al., 2015) where the translations of disease names can be found, and the Gene Wiki initiative is exploring Wikidata as a semantic framework (Burgstaller-Muehlbacher, et. al. 2016). - The recent WikiCite meeting developed a framework for migrating Wikipedia's citation data into a linked open citation dataset deeply integrated with Wikidata and Wikipedia.
+For example, data from the Disease Ontology, an open source ontology designed to integrate biomedical data that is associated with human disease (Kibbe et. al, 2015), is contributed to Wikidata (Mitraka, et. al., 2015) where the translations of disease names can be found, and the Gene Wiki initiative is exploring Wikidata as a semantic framework (Burgstaller-Muehlbacher, et. al, 2016). - The recent WikiCite meeting developed a framework for migrating Wikipedia's citation data into a linked open citation dataset deeply integrated with Wikidata and Wikipedia.
 Integrating more richly connected citation data alongside the structured data already in Wikidata would provide a web of connected data that could support innovative changes in library discovery tools. - Linked open data has enormous potential for discovery across diverse collections, and Wikidata offers semantic enrichment of library records.
 For example, the National Broadcaster of Finland, YLE, has begun using Wikidata concepts to tag content in their digital archive.
 The Wikidata Query Service provides a SPARQL endpoint to query against the Wikidata data set and there are a number of other ways to create linked data using Wikidata.